 Where to plant iris bulbs:

 Due to their tall stature, irises are a popular choice for the back of a flower bed, or planted in a large clump as a standalone accent.
 Dwarf irises are also available, and are perfect for the front of a bed or border.
-Irises are often planted in rock gardens, by retaining walls, or beside mailboxes or birdbaths, they also grow well on hillsides or slightly graded areas.
+Iris flower bulbs are often planted in rock gardens, by retaining walls, or beside mailboxes or birdbaths, they also grow well on hillsides or slightly graded areas.

 How to prepare the soil for iris bulbs: